How to nail your brand photography style like a pro

 Now you've got your images from the stock library or photographer, back them up!

-In your assets folder, store more folders of all your brand guidelines, logos, graphics, other photos, videos and podcasts.
+Store more folders with all your brand guidelines, logos, graphics, other photos, videos, and podcasts in your assets folder.
 It's an effortless way to keep vital assets together.

 Folder structure for brand design assets